BarryBeics/Project-Two/TESTING.md

 ## Testing User stories

-- As a USER I want to be able to add the amount I would steak in a trading strategy.
+- As a USER I want to be able to add the amount I would stake in a trading strategy.

-    - The USER can enter any amount they want into the number input field.
+    - The USER can enter any amount they want upto 10,000 into the number input field.

-- As a USER I want to be able to factor in by broker fees so that I see the cost of a trading strategy.
+- As a USER I want to choose my prefered crypto currency

-    - The USER can select from the dropdown menu of the four most popular crypto exchanges fees.
+    - The USER can select from the dropdown menu of the four popular crypto currencies.

 - As a USER I want to be able to vary the point I would take profit from a trade so that I can see the effect this would have on the overall strategy .